-- Quarterfinals Night 1: The volume cranks up, and crowds swell, as the days of the challenge rock on.
+- Opening Night & International Showcases (Tuesday, Jan.
+24, 2023): The volume cranks up, and crowds swell, as the days of the challenge rock on.
 If you’re looking for a low-key experience, the International Showcase on opening night makes a good orientation—not only to the IBC, but to Beale Street.
-This is your chance to hear how musicians from Australia to Colombia to Italy interpret the blues, and to experience 10 different Beale Street venues where they’ll be performing.
+This is your chance to hear how musicians from Australia to Colombia to Italy interpret the blues, and to experience the different Beale Street venues where they’ll be performing.

-Quarterfinals Night 2: Head to various venues up and down world-famous Beale Street to see the genre's best compete for a spot in the IBC finals.
+Quarterfinals Rounds One & Two (Wednesday, Jan.
+25 - Thursday, Jan.
+26, 2023): Head to various venues up and down world-famous Beale Street to see the genre's best compete for a spot in the IBC finals.
 All you’ll need is a wristband, available for purchase on Beale Street, to hop between the host venues.

-Youth Showcase & Semifinals: Sunday of the IBC promise to be the busiest on Beale and inside its clubs.
+- Youth Showcase & Semifinals (Friday, Jan.
+27): Friday of the IBC promise to be the busiest on Beale and inside its clubs.
 Get an early start with the Youth Showcase.
 Musicians ages 21 and under will perform for a room of talent scouts, journalists and you, as long as you arrive in time to nab a seat and a wristband.
 And with that, you might as well stay for the night’s semifinals.